sjlu/sjlu.github.io/posts/_posts/2015-08-18-circleci-ios-builds-to-hockeyapp.md

 is commented out in `build.sh` and replace the `Info.plist` file location appropriately.
 * I was told that `remove-key.sh` isn't really necessary anymore as each build is deployed on a new machine on CircleCI.
 I'd still keep it there for now as keychain password is simple.
+* You may need to bump the Xcode version if your app users a newer version of Swift, etc.